Is renters insurance required?

 If your apartment building is damaged by a covered incident and temporarily uninhabitable, additional living expenses coverage may help pay for temporary costs like hotel bills.

 Keep in mind that these coverages will likely have limits, the maximum amount of money an insurer will pay for a covered loss, as defined in your policy.
 You'll also need to.
 This is the amount you agree to pay before your coverage kicks in to pay for a claim. choose a deductible.
 This is the amount you agree to pay before your coverage kicks in to pay for a claim.

 How much renters insurance do I need?

 When you're deciding how much renters insurance to buy, think about the value of your belongings.
 For instance, do you know how much money you would need to replace your electronics, clothing and furniture if they were destroyed?
-Creating an inventory of your possessions is a good way to help document what you own and how much it's worth, the Insurance Information Institute (III), says.
+Creating an inventory of your possessions is a good way to help document what you own and how much it's worth, the III, says.
 That way, you’ll be better able to choose the right amount of protection.